cfpb/design-manual/identity/color-principles.md

 category: Identity
 ---

-## Principles
-### The primary color palette for the CFPB is green and black, including mid-tones and tints, and thoughtful use of whitespace.
+The primary color palette for the CFPB is green and black, including mid-tones and tints, and thoughtful use of whitespace.

 A minimal palette, clear hierarchy, good information design, and ample whitespace will ensure a voice of authority and expertise in communication.